-Noah Markewich’s lost-luggage case had “lost cause” written all over it when he contacted me last week.
+Noah Markewich’s lost-luggage case, involving Alitalia, seemed like a lost cause when he contacted me last week.

 Why?
 It involved Alitalia, the historically troubled Italian airline.

 It was more than three years old.
 Old cases are almost always unsolvable.

 And it involved misplaced baggage, which is a problematic complaint category.